bigomics/omicsplayground-doc/dataprep/contrasts.rst

 Contrasts file
 ================================================================================

 The contrasts are an optional input in Omics Playground.
+It contains the groups (treatment versus controls, mutant versus wild-type, etc..) that will be tested against each other.
+The contrasts are a list of comparisons between groups.
+For example, if you have 3 groups (A, B, C), you can test the following contrasts: A vs B, A vs C, B vs C.

-Here is a minimal example of contrasts
+Here is a minimal example of contrasts, in this case, the groups will be hair color (blond vs. black) and country (Japan vs. Switzerland).

 +---------+------------+-------------+--------+
 |         | hair color |   country   | weight |